ericmartens/openscale_app/README.md

 1. Sign up for a free [IBM Cloud account](https://cloud.ibm.com/).
 2. Sign up for a free [Watson Studio account](https://dataplatform.ibm.com/).
-3. Provision a free lite instance of [Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning). **To be on the safe side, create one in the Dallas or Frankfurt region.**
+3. Provision a free lite instance of [Watson Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning). **Choose either the Dallas or Frankfurt region.**
-4. Provision a free lite instance of [Watson OpenScale](https://cloud.ibm.com/catalog/services/watson-openscale).
-You just need to provision the service for now. **DO NOT RUN THE AUTO-SETUP DURING THE WEBCAST.** It will take too much time to complete and you won't be able to follow along.
+4. Provision a free lite instance of [Watson OpenScale](https://cloud.ibm.com/catalog/services/watson-openscale). **Choose the same region (Dallas or Frankfurt) you selected for Watson Machine Learning.** You just need to provision the service for now. **DO NOT RUN THE AUTO-SETUP DURING THE WEBCAST.** It will take too much time to complete and you won't be able to follow along.
 5. Provision a free instance of [Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).
 6. Download and install the [IBM Cloud command line tool](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/).
 This is optional if you don't want to deploy the app in the final section to IBM Cloud.